GWorsnop/GWorsnop/README.md

 ### 💬 Ask me about:

 - Changing careers to become a software dev
-- Transferable skills from teaching
+- Who to captain in FPL this week
-- Anything else
+- Anything else that springs to mind

 ---

 ### ⚡ Fun fact:

-- I spend way too much time tinkering and analysing my Fantasy Football team.
+- I spend way too much time tinkering and analysing my FPL team.